SmartlyDressedGames/Legally-Distinct-Missile/README.md

 	- [ ] Commands:
 		- [ ] /position /pos (current position of the player).
 		- [ ] /tpall (teleport everyone to self or Vector3 point)
-- [ ] Keep backward compatibility.
-	- [x] Test with RocketMod plugins that uses old RocketMod libraries, and make sure current changes doesn't break anything.
-	- [ ] Test with most used Modules:
-		- [ ] AviRockets.
-		- [ ] uScript.
-		- [ ] OpenMod.
-- [ ] Collect a Team with a direct access to the repo edit without admins help.
+- [ ] Gather a Team with a direct access to the repo edit without admins help.
 - [ ] RocketModFix Video Installation Guide (could be uploaded on YouTube).

 After plan is finished -> Add new plans, keep coding, and don't forget to accept PR or issues.